 - Ask your dermatologist to check for the mite demodex folliculorum.

-- Avoid any irritants such as skin cleansers and soaps that contain chemicals which can aggravate your rosacea.
+- Avoid any irritants such as skin cleansers and soaps that contain chemicals that can aggravate your rosacea.
 Always use natural skin care products.

 - Eat a healthy, plant-based diet, staying away from excessive spiciness.